-- To Understand how to leverage intelligence to understand adversary behavior and make use of indicators of compromise to detect and stop malware. - To Understand the security problems and defend the cyberspace. - To Understand and protect against attacks, threats and intrusion.
+- To analyze how to leverage intelligence to understand adversary behavior and make use of indicators of compromise to detect and stop malware. - To analyze the security problems and defend the cyberspace. - To analyze and protect against attacks, threats and intrusion.